Circuit-killer/fpga-usbhid-host/README.md

 Keep the joystick plugged in, upload the bitstream over jtag and watch lower 4 LEDs.

-In a second the states should advance from 0 to the final state (13d=1101b for saitek).
+In a second, machine states should advance from 0d=0000b to the final state 13d=1101b for this example.
 It it stops halfway and final state is not reached, joystick won't work so try to disable or change some packet being send before that.